10 TIPS ON HOW TO START A BLOG

 #5.
 LINK THE TWO

-Once you own a domain & have your site designed, you will need to link the two so that those accessing your URL are directed to your blog’s website.
-The great thing about owning a domain through GoDaddy is that their Customer Service is top notch & they are always available to help.
+Once you own a domain and have your site designed, you will need to link the two so that those accessing your URL are directed to your blog’s website.
+The great thing about owning a domain through GoDaddy is that their Customer Service is top notch and they are always available to help.
 I suggest chatting with Customer Service to ensure you are linking the two correctly.

 #6.
 SECURE SOCIAL MEDIA

 You want to be easy to locate so it’s recommended that your social media sites have the same name as your blog.
 I am “alliewears” across the board – Instagram, Facebook, Twitter, Pinterest.
 I don’t put equal effort into all of these platforms but I did secure the names, just incase.

 #7.
 SET UP AN EMAIL

 Set up an e-mail address that again, aligns with your blog.
 You can use any email provider for this, like Gmail.
 I used a “alliewears@gmail” for years and then decided to take the extra step to look more professional.
 I did a bunch of research and figured out how to set up a “email@example.com” account through my Gmail’s Admin console.